 Such real-time responses can also be utilised on apps like Instagram, where fun and engaging photos can be tagged with hashtags, to feed into and capitalise on the latest trending topics.
 These approaches provide opportunities for the more savvy PR plans, which can employ social media apps and websites, to go directly to the consumer and engage with them on their terms.
 This live real-time coverage of events has been widely used by new apps in recent years, such as Periscope and Facebook Live.
 Both of these provide a real-time ability to interact with viewers using cameras on smartphones, answering questions and obtaining feedback on live broadcasts.

-The approaches outlined see Social Media teams responsible for tweeting, live streaming and sharing content across different channels in real-time.
+The approaches outlined see social teams responsible for tweeting, live streaming and sharing content across different channels in real-time.
 In this case, social media becomes the media – specialist social media teams have full control of the content they share with the public, when they share it and how it is shared.
 This content should provide a synthesis between social media expertise and the wider PR strategy, which springs from a partnership between the PR and media experts.

 Social media has become inextricably linked with company reputation and can impact brand reputation through symbiotic flows.
 The public feeds into digital reputation and in turn, digital reputation feeds into public reputation.
 Therefore to communicate with your public it is important to engage with them where they choose to interact with each other, share stories and share their lives.